DreamPTK/Sign-web/docs/get_started.md

 ![123](img/testimg58.jpg)

-You can see these crop image outputs on `output/exp/crops/unidentified_signs` folder
+Finally, you can see these crop image outputs on `output/exp/crops/unidentified_signs` folder.